abpframework/abp/docs/en/cli/differences-between-old-and-new-cli.md

 ## Using The New ABP CLI

-> If you installed [ABP Studio](../studio/index.md) recently, then you may skip this section, because ABP Studio automatically uninstalls the old CLI and replace it with the new CLI.
+> If you installed [ABP Studio](../studio/index.md) recently, then you may skip this section because ABP Studio automatically uninstalls the old CLI and replaces it with the new CLI.
 Therefore, you don't need to manually switch to the new ABP CLI.

 > 🛈 The new ABP CLI is in the beta version for now.
 If you have any issues, you can always use the old ABP CLI by following the instructions in the _Using the old ABP CLI_ section below.